credativ/pg_cloudconfig/README.md

-                        path to the dir holding the postgresql.conf (only to override default) --dynamic_only        do not set static optimized defaults --debug               show debug messages
+                        path to the dir holding the postgresql.conf (only to override default) --dynamic_only        do not set static optimized defaults --blacklist SETTING [SETTING ...]
+                        settings not to touch
+  --debug               show debug messages
   -q, --quiet           disable output